binerogroup/documentation/storage/persistent-block-storage/extend-volume.rst

 Operation inside operating system
 ---------------------------------

-Above we demonstrate the process for growing a volume in the platform but there is also a need to grow the disk logged into the instance.
-Depending on what operating system you are running and how your disks are laid out, this process will vary and below are just suggestions that we have found to be useful.
+Above we walked through the process for growing a volume in the platform but there is also a need to grow the disk and file system inside the instance.

+Depending on what operating system you are running this process will vary and below are just suggestions that we have found to be useful.

-For a complete reference, please see your operating systems documentation.
+For a complete reference, see your operating systems documentation.

 .. important::